piersfinlayson/piersfinlayson.github.io/_posts/2020-04-01-reading-kaifa-ma304-meter.markdown

 Take your ethernet cable and cut one of the ends off.

-Strip the white/brown and brown cables and insert into your M-Bus Master - either way around is fine.
+Strip the white/brown and brown cables and insert into your M-Bus Master.
+Connect the brown cable to the terminal next to the red LED, and the white/brown to the terminal next to the green LED.
 Take care to use the correct colours - these should be connected to pins 7 & 8 of the remaining RJ-45 plug.

 Connect the remaining RJ-45 plug into your Kaifa MA304 meter's RJ-45 socket - you may have to lift a flap labelled M-Bus to access the socket.